enzymefinance/protocol/README.md

 It does so by leveraging off the fact that digital assets on distributed quasi turing complete machines can be held solely by smart-contract code and spent only if its preprogrammed within this code.
 The Melon protocol is a set of rules for how digital assets can be spent once held in a Melon smart-contract, or a Melon investment fund.
 It's meant to protect the investor and fund manager from malevolent behaviour of each other.

-Melon is for wealth management what Bitcoin is for accounting, a set of rules, enforced by blockchain technology, legitimized by the consent of its participants.
+Melon is for asset management what Bitcoin is for accounting, a set of rules, enforced by blockchain technology, legitimized by the consent of its participants.

 This repository contains a reference implementation of the Melon protocol written in Solidity, as specified in our [paper][paper-url].